 2. Your Editor Isn’t Perfect.
 Your editor may seem superhuman when it comes to catching missing commas or dangling participles, but he or she is not. (except for Candace, of course).
 When you go through the edits, a stray typo is bound to appear.
 It’s okay.
 Fix it and move on.
-[ED: Kristen is too kind; I am far from superhuman, and I miss things, too—that’s one of the reasons it’s good to have another set of eyes to proofread before you publish.]Your Editor Isn’t Perfect. #amediting #amwriting #editingtip Click To Tweet
+[ED: Kristen is too kind; I am far from superhuman, and I miss things, too—that’s one of the reasons it’s good to have another set of eyes to proofread before you publish.]Your editor doesn't claim to be perfect ... but you'll learn a lot about writing from the edits. #amediting #amwriting #editingtip Click To Tweet

 3. Your Editor Is a Collaborator.
 Editors love stories and reading good novels.
 He or she wants to make your novel great and see you succeed.
 A good editor has the story’s best interests at heart.
 He or she is collaborating with you to create a fantastic body of work.
 As you work through the suggested edits, keep in mind your editor wants you to succeed.
 One of the reasons I love working with Candace is because she is invested in my success as an author.
 She goes above and beyond her duty of editing by promoting my books and sending me tips and helpful articles.
 [ED: I wanted to type YES! after each statement in this paragraph.
 I think of myself a member of an author’s team, and nothing makes me happier than his or her success!]